 Your business requirements

 As well as customer-service management and sales analytics, there are many features available on hospitality point-of-sale systems.
 You may require inventory tracking if you sell products as well as run a restaurant, for instance.
-Or perhaps takeaway is a growing sales channel and you need integrations with Uber Eats and other delivery services.
+Or perhaps takeaway is a growing sales channel and you need integrations with delivery services.

 Getting clear about your must-haves and nice-to-haves will be useful when building a POS that works for your business.